m-musiol/King_County_House_prices/README.md

 # Project: King County House prices step by step

-This is my first project in Data Science
+This is my first project in Data Science.
+I discoverd the King County House prices data set by using python.
+The folder "Jupyter_Notebook" contains everything you will need to explore my analysis.
+The name of the Jupyter Notebook is "2-Immersive_Data_Science_Project1_EDA".
+Have fun and remember it's my first try.

 ## Preparatory work
+- Import used libraries
-- Load Dataset into Jupyter
+- Load Dataset
-- Creat repository in GitHub

 ## 01) Business Understanding
 - Have a look at the Dataset